 - MAT 090 Basic Mathematics.
 A course dealing with the fundamentals of mathematics, designed for those students who are weak in mathematics and wish to prepare themselves for the ordinary college mathematics courses.
 This course is for non-transferable credit only.
 Three Semester Hours. - MAT 1111 Slide Rule (105).
 The traditional course in the operation and use of the slide rule, stressing accuracy and speed in the use of the fundamental scales.
 One Semester Hour. - MAT 1213 College Mathematics (100).
-A survey of the fundamental principles underlying mathematics, with a brief introduction to the topics of set

-- theory, elementary logic, geometry, numeration, the number concept and number systems, and equations and functions.
+A survey of the fundamental principles underlying mathematics, with a brief introduction to the topics of set theory, elementary logic, geometry, numeration, the number concept and number systems, and equations and functions.
 This course will satisfy the mathematics requirement for elementary education majors.
 Three Semester Hours. - MAT 1233 Intermediate Algebra (101).
 The first course in basic college algebra; it begins with the fundamental notions of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
 Three Semester Hours. - MAT 1313 College Algebra (102).
 A continuation of MAT 1233 Mathematics; it reviews quadratic equations and advances through more complex algebraic topics.
 Prerequisite: MAT 1233 Intermediate Algebra or two years of high school algebra.
-Three Semester Hours. - MAT 1323 Trigonometry (102).
+Three Semester Hours. - MAT 1323 Trigonometry (103).
 A course in college plane trigonometry with a brief introduction to some topics in analytic geometry.
 Prerequisite: Two years of high school algebra and one year of geometry or MAT 1313 College Algebra.
 Three Semester Hours. - MAT 1815 Calculus I (200).
 This course emphasizes some of the basic concepts in analytic geometry, differentation of algebraic and trigonometric functions, and the properties of antiderivatives.
 Prerequisite: Two units of algebra, one unit of trigonometry, or MAT 1313 College Algebra.
+Three Semester Hours.

-Five Semester Hours. - MAT 2425 Calculus II (201).
+- MAT 2425 Calculus II (201).
 A continuation of MAT 1815 with emphasis on the techniques of integration, partial differentiation.
 Five Semester Hours. - MAT 2433 Calculus III (202).
 This course is a continuation of MAT 2425 Mathematics covering applications of integration and infinite series.
 Three Semester Hours. - MAT 2253 Differential Equations (203).
-This course consists of the development and solutions of differential equations, some partial differential equations and solutions in series.
+This course consists of the development and solutions of differential equations, some partial differential equations and solution in series.
 Three Semester Hours.

-MODERN FOREIGN LANGUAGES
+MODERN FOREIGN LANGUAGE

-MFL 1114 - Elementary French I(FRE 100).
+- MFL 1114 Elementary French I (FRE 100).
 An oral-aural approach stressing conversation, pronunciation, comprehension, reading, writing and functional grammar, with emphasis on the practical aspects of the language.
 A modern language laboratory is used extensively.
-Four Semester Hours.

-- MFL 1124 Elementary French II (FRE 101).
+Four Semester Hours. - MFL 1124 Elementary French II (FRE 101).
 Continuation of MFL 1114.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 1114.
 Four Semester Hours. - MFL 1214 Elementary Spanish I (SPA 100).
 An oral-aural approach stressing conversation, pronunciation, comprehension, reading and functional grammar, with emphasis on the practical aspects of the language.
 A modern language laboratory is used extensively.
 Five lecture and two language laboratory hours.
 Four Semester Hours. - MFL 1224 Elementary Spanish II (SPA 101).
 Continuation of MFL 1214.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 1214.
 Four Semester Hours. - MFL 2114 Intermediate French I (FRE 200).
 Continuation of MFL 1224.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 1114 and 1124 or two years high school French.
 Four Semester Hours. - MFL 2124 Intermediate French II (FRE 201).
 Continuation of MFL 2114 with additional literary and cultural readings and compositions.
 Review of essential elements of grammar.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 2114.
 Four Semester Hours. - MFL 2214 Intermediate Spanish I (SPA 200).
 Continuation of MFL 1224.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 1214 and MFL 1224 or two years high school Spanish.
 Four Semester Hours. - MFL 2224 Intermediate Spanish II (SPA 201).
 Continuation of 2214 with additional literary and cultural readings and compositions.
 Review of essential elements of grammar.
 Five lecture and two language laboratory hours.
-Prerequisite: MFL 2214.
 Four Semester Hours.